JagerOtter801/TerraOffRoad/README.md

 ### 🧭 Navigation & Location
 - **Real-time GPS tracking** - Always know your current location
-- **Save Points of Interest before or during your trip** - Plan your off-road adventures with saved Points of Interest for things such as Gas stations, Hospitals, Grocery Stores, Camp locations and Air up and Down locations.
+- **Save Points of Interest before or during your trip** - Plan your off-road adventures with saved Points of Interes.
+Before your trip you can save locations such as Gas stations, Hospitals, Grocery Stores, Camp locations and Air up and Down locations.
+Also while on the trail you can save points of interest you want to remember for revisiting , landmarks, special memories, or even geo caching.
 While on the trail you can watch your current location as it gets close to the places you want to be.
 - **Gear List** - Save detailed lists of your Gear you need, such as Shelter, Food, Water, Clothing, Vehicle needs, etc...